 Since 2004, Eric Koch has represented victims of childhood sexual abuse by clergy, including cases where the acts occurred in the 1960s, 1970s, 1980s, and 1990s.
 His cases have included 14 victims of Father Harry Monroe in lawsuits against the Archdiocese of Indianapolis (See: http://www.bishop-accountability.org/news2010/05_06/2010_05_13_King_AbuseVictim.htm).

-If you are a victim of sexual abuse by a member of the clergy, Eric Koch will review your case free and confidentially.
+If you are a victim of sexual abuse by a member of the clergy, contact us for a free and confidential case reveiw*.